mxpichardo/mxpichardo/README.md

 ## About Me

-🌟 Specializing in Cloud Engineering, particularly Azure and AWS, with a strong emphasis on cybersecurity.
+🌟 Cloud Engineering, particularly Azure , with a strong emphasis on cybersecurity.
 🌱 Currently diving into Azure Sentinel and AWS Security Hub for cloud threat detection and response.
 💡 Aiming to bridge the gap between cloud solutions and robust cybersecurity measures.
 🎓 Cybersecurity certifications complementing cloud expertise, ensuring resilient and secure architectures.